 In the ashram, Chinmoy also began an intense period of meditation.
-He recollected waking up at 2.07 a.m. to begin meditating.
+He would wake up at 2.07 a.m. to begin meditating.
 He would meditate for many hours, in addition to his work and practice of athletics.
 By virtue of his deep meditation, he had many profound spiritual experiences, which he later recalled.

 With the support of sponsors in the US, on 12 April 1964, Chinmoy left India to arrive in JFK airport on 13 April 1964.

 On arrival in New York, Chinmoy found work at the Indian Consulate, under LL Mehrotra, where he spent two years working at the passport and visa section.
 This job enabled him to receive a US green card.
 Despite surviving on meagre financial resources, he recalled fondly his time there in a book My Consulate Years.